viktorsynek/TDL_prep/README.md

 - **Backend**: The backend part of the Todo list app was handled by Adam Polácsek (@AdyPolyCode).

 Feel free to explore the front-end part of the project and utilize it for learning purposes.
-Thank you to [Adam](https://github.com/AdyPolyCode) for his contribution to the backend part!
+Thanks [Adam](https://github.com/AdyPolyCode) for the contributions to the backend part!